TennoAndros/TennoAndros/README.md

 # Hi there 👋 I'm Andreas, Self-Taught Full Stack Developer 👨‍💻
 ---
-## 💫 About Me: I'm on an exciting journey as a self-taught full stack developer.
+## 💫 I'm on an exciting journey as a self-taught full stack developer.
 I'm passionate about coding and constantly strive to enhance my skills and knowledge.
 Despite being self-taught, my motivation and love for coding keep me going strong.
 ---
 <img align="right" alt="GIF" src="https://github.com/TennoAndros/TennoAndros/assets/95369156/7db85e40-0e04-45d9-a7dc-f223236a9b5a" width="530px" height="auto"/>